 “The horizon leans forward, offering you space to place new steps of change.” -Maya Angelou

-This blog is lovingly dedicated to my Haunani (a 1988 Catalina 34) who valiantly carried me across the Pacific on my first Pacific crossing, and delivered me safely to Kauai on July 19, 2016.
+This blog is lovingly dedicated to my Haunani (a 1988 Catalina 34) who valiantly carried me across the Pacific on my first ocean crossing, and delivered me safely to Kauai on July 19, 2016.
 We raced together in the The 2016 singlehanded transpac from San Francisco, CA to Hanalei, HI with the goal of making it there safely and not finishing last.
 We thankfully achieved both, making our crossing in 17 days.
 Sadly Haunani was totaled in an accident at the hands of a shipping company on the way back to California, but she lives on in my heart and on this blog.
 I have just completed a documentary about our 2016 SHTP adventure!
 Watch the trailer here!